 NATALYA LUSTY (University of Melbourne) brings expertise in modernist studies and cultural studies to the Photographic Cultures research group.
 Her work in these fields is informed by the technological, experiential and representational nature of the photographic in relation to the politics and aesthetics of modernity

-MIMI KELLY (University of Sydney).
+MIMI KELLY (University of Melbourne).
 Mimi’s research focuses on the intersection of art, popular culture and feminism.
 She critiques gender representation in modern and contemporary performance art, photomedia, and global encounters via popular and social media, and the digital self.
 Her professional expertise bridges contemporary art praxis, scholarly research, university teaching and art programming.

 FOUNDING committee members